 About Susan G. Reid

 Additional teaching experience includes work for academic institutions such as Kennesaw State University, Columbus State University, University of West Georgia and High Point University.
-Her other professional and community efforts include positions as the Artistic Associate and Education Director at both Aurora Theatre and Theatre in the Square.
+Her other professional and community efforts involve positions as the Artistic Associate and Education Director at both Aurora Theatre and Theatre in the Square.
 She served on the School Advisory Council in the Marietta City School System and volunteered with the YWCA using theatre skills to teach alternative coping mechanisms for victims of domestic violence.